-There are approximately 1.2 million Americans living in LTC facilities (Kaiser Family Foundation (KFF), 2022).
+There are approximately 1.2 million Americans living in LTC facilities (Kaiser Family Foundation [KFF], 2022).
 These residents are frail and medically complex, 60% of whom are wheelchair dependent, have a diagnosis of dementia (50-70%), are aged 85 and older (50%) and are on psychoactive medications (64%) (Harrington et al., 2017; KFF, 2022).
 All LTC residents have a high risk of hospitalization and residents receiving post-acute care have a high risk of rehospitalization.
 The acuity of residents receiving post-acute care has dramatically increased, the clinical challenges of which necessitate the availability of on-site medical care to manage acute conditions before they progress into life-threatening situations, and to prevent costly transfers to acute care settings, transitional care issues, and rehospitalizations (Kilpatrick et al., 2020).
-Long-term care facilities face increased expectations of treating acutely ill residents in place to avoid hospitalizations.
+Long term care facilities face increased expectations of treating acutely ill residents in place to avoid hospitalizations.

 Gerontological APRNs have practiced in LTC settings for nearly four decades, with notable growth in the number of APRNs, who now represent 60 percent of full-time primary care providers in LTC (Goodwin et al., 2021).
 Approximately 12.8% percent of nurse practitioners report having practice privileges in LTC facilities (American Association of Nurse Practitioner [AANP], 2022).
 Gerontological APRNs are well-equipped with the advanced education and training to independently assess, diagnose, and treat older adults living in these settings.
-Physicians and APRNs in LTC provide complementary skills sets, but the number of LTC-based physicians has not seen the same growth as that of gerontological APRNs.
-The number of patients in LTC care with a physician as their primary care provider decreased from 82.9% in 2008 to 59.1% in 2018 (Goodwin et al., 2021), and physicians who practice predominantly in LTC facilities are more likely to be age 70 and older and less likely to participate in innovative care models such as Accountable Care Organizations (ACOs) (Jung et al., 2021).
+Physicians and APRNs in LTC provide complementary skills sets, but the number of LTC-based physicians has not seen the same growth as that of gerontological APRNs and the number of patients in LTC care with a physician as their PCP decreased from 82.9% in 2008 to 59.1% in 2018 (Goodwin et al., 2021).